carmaa/inception/README.md

 equivalent of a [memory inception] [1].

 ### BRRRRRAAAAAWWWWRWRRMRMRMMMMM!!!
-(But why?)
+But why?

-The professionals [are using this technique] [2], so why not you?
+The world's forensics experts, government and agencies are using [similar tools] [2], so why not you?
 Inception is free, as in beer.
 A professional equivalent tool will set you back 10 000 USD.
 Hack back!

 Key data